dburgener/cascade/ROADMAP.md

 General bugfixing and clean-up tasks are assumed.
 This lists major features needed for each milestone.

 ## 0.1
-* API Blocks - A feature similar to rust traits to create a set of functions that a child must implement
 * Derive annotation - Automatic derivation of inherited member functions
 * Associate resources with resources
 * Associate types via nesting in a block